Just-In-Time Objectives: A General Approach for Specialized AI Interactions: EVALUATION: Assessing the Accuracy and Utility of Just-In-Time Objectives

 \section{EVALUATION: Assessing the Accuracy and Utility of Just-In-Time Objectives}

 Our evaluation has two main aims: (RQ1) to determine whether our just-in-time objectives are accurate and useful, and~(RQ2) to investigate whether systems that incorporate just-in-time objectives are relevant and useful to users' needs.
 To assess RQ1, we conduct experiments where participants evaluate just-in-time objectives induced from submitted screenshots of their own browsing behavior (Section~\ref{sec:survey_eval}).
 We assess RQ2 by conducting 1-hour in-lab sessions where participants receive assistance on their own writing task with a baseline LLM and the \systemName{} system that incorporates just-in-time objectives (Section~\ref{sec:poppins_eval}).
+To establish a ``floor'' of performance, all evaluations used a single screenshot, the minimal context window, for objective induction.
+This evaluation setup allows us to assess JIT objective performance on a minimally-invasive setting of individual user screens.

 In this section, we conduct a series of experiments to evaluate the accuracy and utility of just-in-time objectives and their resulting output generated from participants' realistic task environments.